Green Climate Fund (GCF) | Independent Redress Mechanism (IRM)

 On September 25, 2017, the GCF’s Board approved the final TOR as a decision between Board meetings.
 The GCF also committed to launching a separate consultative process for developing guidelines and procedures for the IRM.
 Accountability Counsel partnered with civil society groups to provide a letter and joint comments on the Draft Procedures and Guidelines for the IRM.
 We also participated in a May 2018 consultation with IRM Head Lalanath de Silva to advise on ways to strengthen the mechanism’s proposed procedures.
-Our policy team emphasized the need to create an easily accessible venue, which included recommendations to ensure that human rights defenders and other complainants have safe avenues for their voices to be heard, and to extend the window for filing claims past the one year deadline proposed in the Draft Guidelines.
+Our policy team emphasized the need to create an easily accessible venue, which included recommendations to ensure that human rights defenders and other complainants have safe avenues for their voices to be heard, and to extend the window for filing claims past the one-year deadline proposed in the Draft Guidelines.

 Accountability Counsel will continue to work with our partners to amplify the voices of those impacted by GCF funded projects and achieve greater accountability for climate change and climate adaptation investments.

 Documents By Release Date

 Jan 2017 – Accountability Counsel, CIEL, and SOMO submitted joint comments on the revised Terms of Reference (TOR) for GCF’s Independent Redress Mechanism.

 Dec 2016 – Lalanath de Silva’s response letter to Accountability Counsel’s welcome letter

 Nov 2016 – Accountability Counsel, and several partner organizations, sent a welcome letter to the new head of the IRM, Lalanath de Silva.